apexryan/apexryan/README.md

 - 💞️ I’m looking to collaborate on nothing.
 I do solos.
 - 📫 How to reach me : bymythdzn@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like gaming...and anime.
+- ⚡ Fun fact: I'm a graphic designer, I like gaming...and anime.